 We suggest that any subscriber that hasn’t engaged with any of your emails within the last 4-6 months can safely be assumed to fall into the “inactive” category.

-There are two things you can two with regards to inactive subscribers to improve open rates;
+There are two things you can do with regards to inactive subscribers to improve open rates:

 - Attempt to reactivate inactive subscribers by sending them more targeted, more personalised and more value orientated emails.

 - Delete the inactive subscribers that don’t react at all to the above from your list.
 Just the act of removing the inactive subscribers will improve your open rate percentage.

 This is known as a re-engagement campaign and we have the perfect guide to running an awesome re-engagement campaign.